[Susan with Former President Bill Clinton and First Lady Hillary Clinton, early 2000s]

-With Hillary Clinton the odds on favorite to be the Democratic presidential nominee, many a look backward will be given to her days when Bill was president and she the first lady.
+With Hillary Clinton the odds on favorite to be the Democratic presidential nominee, many looks backward will be given to her days when Bill was president and she the first lady.

 For many, myself included, the Clinton years were good ones.
 For me, much was the psychic relief that the Cold War, swiftly and almost miraculously, had ended.